Biasio/HomeAccessControlSystem/README.md

 #### Core UI Features
 * **Numeric PIN Grid:** Renders a 3x4 interactive keypad interface for standard user authentication.
-* **Administrator Menu:** A scrollable, paginated menu allowing authorized admins to view the last access log and manually unlock the door.
+* **Administrator Menu:** A scrollable, paginated menu allowing authorized admins to view the last access log and manually lock and unlock the door and clear the database.
 * **Dynamic Joystick Navigation:** Translates raw X/Y analog inputs from the joystick to move a red selection rectangle (`Rectangle` struct) across the screen, supporting both grid-based navigation and vertical menu scrolling.
 * **Interactive Selection & Feedback:** Evaluates the position of the selection rectangle against a predefined array of coordinates (e.g., `GRID_POINTS`).
 When a user confirms a selection, the system executes a temporary visual flash (red-to-white fill) over the selected item to provide immediate confirmation feedback.
 * **System Status Prompts:** Delivers instant, color-coded visual alerts for real-time events (e.g., `display_door_open()`, `display_wrong_pin()`, `display_block_access()`).